 In 1964, our founding director, David Greer, was the organist at West End Presbyterian Church, and a true visionary of his time.
 Combined with determination and perseverance, he opened a community music school in the basement of the church by talking to kids on the street about studying music and attending concerts.
 His own dedication to music must have been infectious and the school’s initial enrollment included 75 students in 1964 taking lessons for 50 cents or a dollar.
-The poster of the opening of the school is to the right.

 Throughout the history of Bloomingdale, the school has engaged an exceptional faculty roster of professional musicians trained at the most prestigious music conservatories and universities throughout the world.
 As directorships changed, the school continued to grow with new programs that raised the standard of performance by the student body.
-Under Lawrence Davis’ leadership, the school initiated the advanced Music Access Project (MAP) and the Professional Training Program in addition to the yearly all-school “Performathon” fund-raising events, yearly department festival concerts – the Piano Project Concert, the Guitar Festival, the Voice Festival, the Percussion Festival, and A4TY (Student Composers Concert) – while he also condcuted the Bloomingdale Chamber Orchestra in two concerts each year and supported a vital faculty concert series of over 40 recitals each year.
+Under Lawrence Davis’ leadership, the school initiated the advanced Music Access Project (MAP) and the Professional Training Program in addition to the yearly all-school “Performathon” fund-raising events, yearly department festival concerts – the Piano Project Concert, the Guitar Festival, the Voice Festival, the Percussion Festival, and A4TY (Student Composers Concert) – while he also conducted the Bloomingdale Chamber Orchestra in two concerts each year and supported a vital faculty concert series of over 40 recitals each year.
 Lawrence always kept pace with new innovations and during his tenure established internet concert projects on Bloomingdale’s website as well as insightful blogs by faculty.
 He also worked with the entire administrative staff and selected faculty members in the ambitious two-year project to develop the first online theory program by a community music school – Theory in a Box – which has benefitted Bloomingdale students and schools throughout the U.S.

-Written by Monica Verona, BSM resident teaching artist and archivist
+Written by Monica Verona, BSM resident teaching artist, and archivist